ADD CONDITION

 Are there any contraindications for Honey Drops?

-No specific contraindications are mentioned for Honey Drops.
+No contraindications are specified for Honey Drops.

 What should I do if my cough persists?